Celebrate Earth Day at Columbia Gorge Discovery Center, Saturday, April 22 from 9 a.m. to 3 p.m.

 Enjoy a soup and sandwich lunch bar in the Basalt Rock Café, and get your feet on the ground and put your hands into action for this fun day of outdoor activities.

-All outdoor activities are free of charge; regular admission still applies to view the museum exhibits.
+All outdoor activities are free of charge; regular admission for adults still applies to view the museum exhibits.
+This is the last week of Spring Break, so children through high school age get free admission with paid adult.
 You never have to pay admission to visit the Basalt Rock Café or the Columbia River Trading Co. museum store.

 Be a part of this fun day and connect with others to learn how to be the change you wish to see in the world!